showmeyourlens/VibeTravel/.ai/prd.md

 - ID: US-004
 - Title: Use Travel Wizard for Input
-- Description: As a user, I want to use a simple wizard to provide my besic travel requirements and add a free text notes so that the AI can generate a relevant plan.
+- Description: As a user, I want to use a simple wizard to provide my basic travel requirements and add a free text notes so that the AI can generate a relevant plan.
 - Acceptance Criteria:
   - 1. The wizard first prompts for a Destination City from a dropdown list of 10 options.
-  - 2. The wizard then prompts for the number of days (an input accepting integers from 1 to 5).
+  - 2. The wizard then prompts for the number of days (a carousel with numbers from 1 to 5).
-  - 3. The wizard then prompts for Trip Intensity ("full day" or "half day") via radio buttons or a dropdown.
+  - 3. The wizard then prompts for Trip Intensity ("full day" or "half day") via two buttons next to each other (horizontally).
-  - 4. User is prompted to fill in details not covered by wizard.
+  - 4. User is prompted to fill in details not covered by wizard (in a free text field).
   - 4. A "Generate" button is present to submit the inputs.

 - ID: US-005